 Surprisingly, lice can survive in water: Chinian explains that they shut down their spiracles (respiratory openings) in order to survive.
 However, they can’t swim.
 “Water puts them in survival mode but does not provide the proper conditions for head lice to spread,” she says.
 “Once hair is wet, it’s difficult for lice to crawl.”

 There’s no reason to throw out your little one’s favorite stuffed toy because your child had lice—again, they cannot live off the head longer than 24 to 36 hours.
 “They need to feed every few hours and need the temperature and humidity of the human scalp,” says Dr. Lauer.
 “Off the head, head lice dehydrate and weaken rapidly and, within hours, they are unable to crawl.”

 An airplane seat

-Recently, there have been several reports of families denied boarding or being removed from airplanes due to the fact that their child is suspected to have lice.
-Not only is this embarrassing, but according to Dr. Lauer, it's completely unnecessary.
-"Head lice are adapted to live on the human head, close to the scalp, where they feed regularly, meaning they cannot live off the human head for long periods of time," she says.
-"As a result, a louse will not leave the human head willingly, unless it is to crawl directly onto another head—and they cannot hold onto the fabric or leather of an airplane seat."
+There have been reports of families denied boarding or being removed from airplanes due to the fact that their child is suspected to have lice.
+Not only is this embarrassing, but according to Dr. Lauer, it’s completely unnecessary.
+“Head lice are adapted to live on the human head, close to the scalp, where they feed regularly, meaning they cannot live off the human head for long periods of time,” she says.
+“As a result, a louse will not leave the human head willingly, unless it is to crawl directly onto another head—and they cannot hold onto the fabric or leather of an airplane seat.”
 For these reasons, she says it is virtually impossible for someone to become infested by sitting in a seat previously occupied by a person with head lice.
-Next, don't miss these itchy explanations for why your scalp itches aside from lice.
+Next, check out these expert tips for how to get rid of head lice.